Doctors and Stigmatics in the 19th and 20th Centuries

 SC: That’s really interesting.
 And I think you gave a very broad description of how stigmatics happen from the middle ages towards modernity.
 Just thinking about what Michel de Certeau said about how mystical phenomena corresponds to the social contexts – what is happening in those centuries – and particularly the 16th and 17th century were very prominent for many, many mystics.
 I don’t about stigmata?

 GK: There were also stigmata.
-But some of these mystics have stigmata.
+Some of these mystics did have stigmata.